-Post sanction, project delivery is particularly subject to technical, commercial, contractor, economic and corporate responsibility risks.
+Post sanction, project delivery is particularly subject to technical, commercial, contractual, and economic risks.
 Projects can be unsuccessful for many reasons, including availability, competence and capability of human resources and contractors, mechanical and technical difficulties and infrastructure constraints, resulting in cost increases, delays in completion and deferral of income from production from the field under development.
 In addition, some development projects may require the use of new and advanced technologies or produce hydrocarbons from challenging reservoirs, which can exacerbate such problems.